 What is it called when a stalagmite and stalactite meet?

-When a stalactite and a stalagmite meet and grow together, they form a column.
-Thus they are called a column or a pillar.
+When stalactites and stalagmites meet and grow together, they form a column.
+Thus it is called a column or a pillar.

 How fast do stalactites and stalagmites grow?